 The Volocopter VC200, with 18 non-tilting propellers, made its first unmanned flight in November 2013.
-First manned flight was March 30, 2016; e-volo claimed this as the world’s first 2-seat electric VTOL aircraft.
+Its first manned flight was March 30, 2016; Volocopter claimed this as the world’s first 2-seat electric VTOL aircraft.
 The aircraft is designed for up to 100 km/h (54 kt) and demonstrated a speed of 69 km/h (37 kt) in July 2016.
 The program is supported by Intel’s Ascending Technologies, DG Flugzeugbau GmbH and others.

 The Volocopter 2X is a refined version of the VC200, with a limited number of pre-production prototypes now under development for future sale.

 Note: The company was known as “e-volo GmbH” until July 2017.